speakASAP/nginx-microservice/README.md

 - 🤖 **Automated Renewal**: Certificates renewed automatically via systemd timer or cron
 - 📝 **Comprehensive Logging**: Access and error logs for all domains
 - 🎯 **Container Independence**: Nginx starts and runs independently of container state - configs generated from registry, not container state
+- 📋 **Automatic Service Registry**: Service registry files are automatically created/updated during deployment

+## ⚠️ Production-Ready Service

+This service is **production-ready** and should **NOT** be modified directly.

+- **✅ Allowed**: Use scripts from this service's directory
+- **❌ NOT Allowed**: Modify code, configuration, or infrastructure directly
+- **⚠️ Permission Required**: If you need to modify something, **ask for permission first**

+### Service Registry Management

+**DO NOT** create `service-registry.json` files in individual service codebases!

+- Service registry files are **automatically created and managed** by the deployment script (`deploy-smart.sh`)
+- They are stored in `nginx-microservice/service-registry/` directory
+- The deployment script auto-detects service configuration from docker-compose files and environment variables
+- Nginx configurations are automatically generated from service registry files

+For complete documentation, see [Service Registry Documentation](../docs/SERVICE_REGISTRY.md).

 ## Architecture